D-Marc1/far-fetch/README.md

 ```

 Notice how each request is completely predictable in `FarFetch` and doesn't
-require you to throw an exception if it's not a `200` status code.
-Sure, using
+require you to throw an exception if it's not a status code in the `200-299`
-the native javascript `Fetch API` isn't horrible anymore in regular Javascript,
+range (response.ok).
+Sure, using the native javascript `Fetch API` isn't
-thanks to features like `URLSearchParams` and `Object.entries`, but it's so much
+horrible anymore in regular Javascript, thanks to features like
+`URLSearchParams` and `Object.entries`, but it's so much easier to not have to
-easier to not have to think much when you program. `FarFetch`'s consistent API
+think much when you program. `FarFetch`'s consistent API makes it a breeze to
-makes it a breeze to make any sort of request.
+make any sort of request.

 ## Uploading Files